 Incontinence underpads are available in various sizes and absorbency levels.
 While some prefer reusable bed pads, others prefer disposable underpads they can easily discard.

-Today’s underpads, such as the popular Tranquility Select Ultra Thin Underpads, are breathable and less bulky while offering more security.
+Today’s underpads are more breathable and less bulky while offering additional security.

 Booster pads aren’t like bladder control pads that fasten by adhesive to regular underwear.
 This incontinence product type only works with another absorbent product like children’s diapers or training pants to provide an additional “boost” of absorbency and leakage protection.